NamesAreStupid/clojure-todo-list/README.md

 # clojure-todo-list

 A clojure todo app.
-Developed according to the tutorial found at "https://practicalli.github.io/clojure-webapps/"
+Based on the tutorial found at "https://practicalli.github.io/clojure-webapps/"

 ## License